-Little is known about the cancer care experiences of lesbian, gay, bisexual, transgender and queer (LGBTQ) patients.
+Very little research has focused on the cancer care experiences of lesbian, gay, bisexual, transgender and queer (LGBTQ) people.
 This study looks at recommendations from the LGBTQ community for improving their cancer care.
 (6/20/19)

 FORCE is a national nonprofit organization, established in 1999.
 Our mission is to improve the lives of individuals and families affected by adult hereditary cancers.